MechanicalRock/aws-ops-metrics/README.md

 # lambda-metrics

+*NOTE*: This repository is not maintained.
+Use for reference purposes only.

 Common metrics for monitoring operational health are **MTTR** (Mean Time To Recovery), **MTTF** (Mean Time To Failure), **MTBF** (Mean Time Between Failure).

 ![failure-metrics](./doc/img/failure-metrics.png)